hoodihub/null-check-instrumenter-maven-plugin/README.md

 **Note** that when using implicit you need to specify the Nullable annotations (not the NotNull).

+## Use Objects.requireNonNull instead of explicitly throwing exceptions

+With the configuration parameter 'useRequireNonNull' = true, the plugin will instrument Objects.requireNonNull calls, instead of explicitly throwing an exception.

+Note: This setting has a higher priority than logErrorInsteadOfThrowingException.
+If both settings are enabled, then useRequireNonNull will win.

 ## Log errors instead of throwing exceptions

 If you want the instrumented code to just log an error message instead of throwing an exception, you can use a